-The basic process adopted in the Flood Standards Report of Activities regarding the "Process for Determining the Acceptability of a Computer Simulation Flood Model" in VI.
-Review by the Commission, A. General Review of a Model, B. Meeting to

-Determine Acceptability, C. Modeling Organization Presentation, and D. Acceptability and Notification, will be followed.
-The notification letter regarding the acceptability of the model shall be revised to acknowledge the type of differences discovered and the revisions from the original submission related to the previously-acceptable model version.
-The new model version identification as assigned by the modeling organization shall be noted, and the revised model shall supersede the previously-acceptable model.
+The basic process adopted in the Flood Standards Report of Activities, regarding the chapter "Process for Determining the Acceptability of a Computer Simulation Flood Model" in VI.
+Review by the Commission, under subsections A. General Review of a Model, B. Meeting to Determine Acceptability, C. Modeling Organization Presentation, and DC.
+Acceptability and Notification in section VI.
+Review by the Commission, will be followed.
+The notification letter regarding the acceptability of the model shall be revised to acknowledge the type of differences discovered and the revisions from the original submission related to the previously acceptable currently accepted model version.
+The new model version identification as assigned by the modeling organization shall be noted, and the revised model shall supersede the previously acceptable currently accepted model.
 The acceptability of the revised model shall expire at the end of the current cycle as provided for in VI.
-Review by the Commission, K. Expiration of a Model Found Acceptable, unless additional differences are discovered prior to expiration.
+Review by the Commission, K section XIV.
+Expiration of a Model Found Acceptable, unless additional differences are discovered prior to expiration.

-- 6. If the modeling organization fails to make the appropriate revisions within sixty days of the Commission being notified or the date where the Commission discovered the Type III differences, the acceptability of the model shall be withdrawn subject to the appeal process as specified in VI.
-Review by the Commission, E. Appeal Process to be Used by a Modeling Organization if a Model is Not Found to be Acceptable by the Commission.
-If there is no appeal or the appeal is unsuccessful, the modeling organization shall be required to wait until the next review cycle as determined by time frames established in the next Flood Standards Report of Activities scheduled for publication in 2021. - G. Interim Model Updates after a Model has been Determined to be Acceptable by the Commission.
-If a modeling organization makes updates/revisions to the model where (1) the model update scope and utility is unrelated to flood loss costs or flood probable maximum loss levels for Florida and does not include the Florida flood model component, and (2) there are no changes to the flood loss costs or flood probable maximum loss levels for Florida, the modeling organization shall notify the Chair of the Commission in writing.
-The notification shall detail the nature of the updates/revisions, the effect on the underlying acceptable model, and the effect on the modeled results.
+6. If the modeling organization fails to make the appropriate revisions within sixty days of the Commission being notified or the date where the Commission discovered the Type III differences, the acceptability of the model shall be withdrawn subject to the appeal process as specified in VI.
+Review by the Commission, section EVII.
+Appeal Process to be Used by a Modeling Organization if a Model is Not Found to be Acceptable by the Commission.
+If there is no appeal or the appeal is unsuccessful, the modeling organization shall be required to wait until the next review cycle as determined by time frames established in the next Flood Standards Report of Activities scheduled for publication in 20212025.

+GX.
+Interim Model Updates after a Model has been Determined to be Acceptable by the Commission.

+If a modeling organization makes interim updates/revisions to the model where (1) the model update scope and utility is unrelated to Florida flood loss costs or Florida flood probable maximum loss levels for Florida and does not include the Florida flood model component, and (2) there are no changes to the Florida flood loss costs or Florida flood probable maximum loss levels for Florida, the modeling organization shall notify the Commission Chair of the Commission in writing.
+The notification shall detailing the nature of the interim updates/revisions, the effect on the underlying acceptable model, and the effect on the modeled results.

-The notification shall also include Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage, Form AF-1, Zero Deductible Personal Residential Standard Flood Loss Costs, Form AF-4, Flood Output Ranges, and Form AF-6, Flood Probable Maximum Loss for Florida, completed for the current accepted model and the proposed updated/revised version of the model, and a percentage change comparison between the two versions to demonstrate no change.
-The proposed updated/revised model shall be clearly identified with a new/unique model version identification under the modeling organization's model revision policy.
+The notification shall also include Form VF-3, Flood Mitigation Measures, Range of Changes in Flood Damage, Form AF-1, Zero Deductible Personal Residential Standard Flood Loss Costs, Form AF-4, Flood Output Ranges, and Form AF-68, Flood Probable Maximum Loss for Florida, completed for the current accepted model and the proposed updated/revised version of the model, and a percentage change comparison between the two versions to demonstrate no change.
+The proposed updated/revised model shall be clearly identified with a new/and unique model version identification under the modeling organization's model revision policy.

-Depending on the nature of the interim updates/revisions, the Chair in consultation with the Professional Team may recommend that the Professional Team conduct an on-site review or a virtual review provided the modeling organization is in agreement and can provide access to full modeling material.
+Depending on the nature of the interim updates/revisions, the Commission Chair in consultation with the Professional Team may recommend that the Professional Team conduct an on-site review or a virtual review provided the modeling organization is in agreement and can provide access to full modeling material.